mattzollinhofer/vue-typeahead-bootstrap/README.md

 ## Documentation
 [Docs are here.](https://mattzollinhofer.github.io/vue-typeahead-bootstrap-docs/)

+## 2.0 Release - Migration Necessary
+If you were using a version prior to 2.0, you'll need to change all references of `vue-bootstrap-typeahead` to `vue-typeahead-bootstrap` and of `VueBootstrapTypeahead` to `VueTypeaheadBootstrap`.

+The original project lost it's maintainer and we picked it up to keep it moving.
+[More info here if you're interested.](https://github.com/alexurquhart/vue-bootstrap-typeahead/issues/60)

 ## Local Examples/Demo
 Clone this repository and run `vuepress dev docs`.
 Then, navigate to http://localhost:8080/vue-typeahead-bootstrap-docs/ to launch the documentation and examples.
 The source is in `docs/README.md` and `docs/.vuepress`